Latch/openkit/documentation/user_kit.md

 Partners can fetch a single user.
 This will be done by using a partner-scoped token from the BE.

-1. GET user request from the Partner BE to the Latch BE
+1. GET user request from the Partner BE to the Latch BE with a valid user uuid.

     ```
     GET https://rest.latchaccess.com/access/sdk/v1/users/:user